Deception Tip 76:

-If it’s a board meeting, if it’s a community meeting, if it’s some kind of town association, whatever the case may be.
-However, if you see this in your boss where they have this behavior, that’s perfectly normal because the boss or anyone in charge are a little bit more self-confident and they have a right to be.
-They know what’s going on, they are in charge, this is an in-charge behavior.
+If it’s a board meeting, a community meeting, some kind of town association, whatever the case may be.
+However, if you see this in your boss where they have this behavior, that’s perfectly normal because the boss or anyone in charge is a little bit more self-confident and they have a right to be.
+They know what’s going on, they are in charge, and this is an in-charge behavior.

 So, if you see this in someone who’s not in charge, you need to determine why because it could either be a problem or it could be someone that you need to start putting in charge because they have a great tendency to be a leader.
 Today, we’re talking about another tip, we’ve had something similar to this before, it is a gesture that people do unconsciously, exactly like all of these gestures.

-Remember the conscious and the unconscious are always fighting, battling, the unconscious wants the truth, the conscious wants to get away with the lie.
+Remember the conscious and the unconscious are always fighting and battling, the unconscious wants the truth, and the conscious wants to get away with the lie.
 So, this gesture is an unconscious gesture that will happen when they really don’t want to tell the lie.

 So, here we go, this is Deception Tip episode number 76.
 When telling a lie, the liar may cover his or her mouth usually with a hand or fingers as if to unconsciously prevent the lie.
 Here it is again, Deception Tip number 76.
 When telling a lie, the liar may cover his or her mouth usually with a hand or fingers as if to unconsciously prevent the lie.

 It’s not like they have something in their teeth and they’re self-consciously covering their mouth.
-This is unconsciously, so they’re doing something, they’re unconsciously covering their mouth while they’re talking or after they talk or before they talk.
+This is unconscious, so they’re doing something, they’re unconsciously covering their mouth while they’re talking or after they talk, or before they talk.
 They, unconsciously, are trying to hide or stifle that lie, they’re preventing that lie from coming out.